 You can withdraw on studentConnect.
 Your unit will appear on your formal academic record with a WD grade, however there is no financial or academic impact.
-Go to 'Course details' and 'Units' to withdraw from your unit.
+Go to 'Course Details', then 'Online enrolment', then 'Begin online enrolment' and 'Units' to withdraw from your unit.

 Before the academic withdrawal date

 You can withdraw on a Change of Enrolment form by contacting your Student Advising Office.
 Your unit will appear in your formal academic record with a WD grade.
 You remain liable for the fees of any units you withdraw from, however there is no academic impact.

 You can withdraw on a Change of Enrolment form by contacting your Student Advising Office.
 Your unit will appear on your formal academic record with a FN grade.
 You remain liable for the fees of any units you withdraw from, and they will be counted as a fail grade (and a zero towards your WAM and GPA).

 Check out Important dates to see when these dates are for your units.
 If you missed one of the deadlines and are withdrawing due to special circumstances, you may be eligible for special consideration.
 You could also talk to your Student Advising Office or one of the support services on campus.

 If you’re studying on a student visa, it’s important to contact the International Student Support team before you withdraw from any units.
 They’ll be able to discuss different options with you, advise you on how it may impact your visa, and help you connect with the right support services on campus.

 Contact your Student Advising Office for your unit to obtain a Change of Enrolment form if you’d like changes to your enrolment.
 If the unit you want to add hasn’t been approved by your home university, you may also need their approval before making the change.